7 Luxury London Hotels with Exceptional Dining Experiences

 • Reserve: 6 weeks in advance

-Claridge's restaurant London modern British fine dining art deco
+Claridge's restaurant hotel London modern British fine dining Art Deco Mayfair

-Food lovers seeking modern British cuisine with heritage appreciation choose Claridge’s Restaurant.
-The dining room embodies Art Deco geometry, warm lighting—both grand and intimate.
+Those seeking modern British cuisine with heritage appreciation choose Claridge’s Restaurant.
+The dining room embodies Art Deco geometry and warm lighting—both grand and intimate.
 The menu focuses on modern British cuisine respecting hotel heritage.
 Cornish crab with heritage tomatoes, aged beef with Yorkshire pudding reimagined as delicate soufflé, desserts playfully referencing childhood favorites while maintaining sophisticated execution.

 The Fumoir Bar & Afternoon Tea Experience

-The Fumoir ranks among London’s most sophisticated cocktail bars for food lovers who appreciate craft.
+The Fumoir ranks among London’s most sophisticated cocktail bars.
 Afternoon tea combines traditional elements with contemporary twists—heritage cucumber varieties, scones with seasonal creams.

 • Restaurant dinner: £85-125 per person